 Most people expect an advice column with ideas about what to do for Valentine’s Day, not a blog about things you should NOT do on that auspicious date.
 After much collaboration here at Signal and thanks to Huffington Post, we have come up with the top five ways to avoid messing up Valentine’s Day as so many couples do.
 Let’s avoid that this year!

-5) Finally, whatever you end up doing with your significant other on Valentine’s Day, do not jabber on about the wedding proposals — or fantastic gifts your other friends are receiving from their other halves.
+Nor the fantastic gifts your other friends are receiving from their other halves.
 While you may have something special coming, you also may not, if the budget didn’t permit it.
 A thoughtful gift is worth far more than a piece of jewellery, but if you talk too much about your friend’s new tennis bracelet or diamond solitaire, you may diminish your partner’s pride in whatever he or she has gotten for you.
 If you talk too much about your friend’s new engagement ring, you’ll truly poison the evening for both of you.
 It’s not a night for heavy conversations and deep relationship analysis.

 Go start planning your special Valentine’s Day.
 Remember, it isn’t about the date – it’s about the way you use it whenever you have time to do it.